daizoru/node-evolve/README.md

 ## WARNING

-  node-evolve is still in development, and won't solve all problems for you: no matter how powerful it might me, you still have to design your program cleverly and carefully.
+  node-evolve is still in development and won't solve all problems for you: no matter how powerful it might looks like, you still have to design your program - and your problem - carefully.

 ## Installation